seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Dashes the fire out.
 O, I have suffered
 With those that I saw suffer: a brave vessel,
 Who had, no doubt, some noble creature in her,
-Dash’d all to pieces.
+Dash'd all to pieces.
 O, the cry did knock
 Against my very heart.
-Poor souls, they perish’d.
+Poor souls, they perish'd.
 Had I been any god of power, I would
 Have sunk the sea within the earth or ere
-It should the good ship so have swallow’d and
+It should the good ship so have swallow'd and
-The fraughting souls within her. …
+The fraughting souls within her. ...

 **PROSPERO**
-...Be collected:
+...
+Be collected:
 No more amazement: tell your piteous heart
-There's no harm done. …
+There's no harm done. ...

 **MIRANDA**
-...O, woe the day!...
+...
+O, woe the day! ...

 **PROSPERO**
-...No harm.
+...
+No harm.
 I have done nothing but in care of thee,
 Of thee, my dear one, thee, my daughter, who
 Art ignorant of what thou art, nought knowing
 Of whence I am, nor that I am more better
 Than Prospero master of a full poor cell,
-And thy no greater father. …
+And thy no greater father. ...

 **MIRANDA**
-...More to know
+...
+More to know
-Did never meddle with my thoughts. …
+Did never meddle with my thoughts. ...

 **PROSPERO**
-...’Tis time
+...
+'Tis time
 I should inform thee farther.
 Lend thy hand,
 And pluck my magic garment from me.
 So: